 The sustained relationship with schools in the network enables a dialogue between students, teachers, the RSC and the University of Warwick.
 This in turn supports rigorous and robust research into the impact of active, exploratory approaches to the teaching and learning of Shakespeare.

 Find out more about the LPN's three year curriculum (PDF) »

-Watch two short films of schools' experiences of the LPN »
+Watch three short films of schools' experiences of the LPN »

 Read external evaluations of the LPN »